1984 Pacific typhoon season: Severe Tropical Storm Freda (Ditang)

 The tail end of a trough extending southwest of Dinah west of Guam led to the development of this system.
 A tropical disturbance formed there on August 2 and developed a surface cyclone in the Philippine Sea later that day.
 A broad surface cyclone, the system tracked northwest and slowly developed.
 By late on August 5, it became a tropical depression.
 During the morning of August 6, it strengthened into a tropical storm while maintaining its broad center and a pair of circulation centers.
 The new northern center became dominant overnight.
 The system jumped northwest and quickly moved through the Formosa Straits before striking mainland China very early on August 8.
 Two died in Taiwan due to Freda.
 After two days inland, Freda finally dissipated as a tropical cyclone, but its cloud pattern remained identifiable for an additional day or two thereafter.

-Tropical Depression 09W (Edeng)
+Tropical Depression 09W (Edeng-Gloring)

 A broad surface low formed in the near equatorial trough on August 7 about 1225 km south of Guam.
 Moving northwest, the disturbance slowly organized as it moved into the southeast portion of the monsoon trough.
 On August 10, the low jogged northward for a day towards an upper-level low northwest of Taiwan.
 Late on August 11, the low became a tropical depression, which was named Edeng by PAGASA and designated 09W by the Joint Typhoon Warning Center.
 It then moved west-northwest along the northern side of the monsoon trough as a sheared system due to moderate southerly flow aloft.
 A new circulation center developed, which led to PAGASA renaming the system Gloring as it neared the southern coast of Taiwan.
 The depression ultimately merged with a low-pressure area over the South China Sea, which would develop into Tropical Storm Gerald.